jwenz723/inContactCor_pub/README.md

 # TrueSite Pulse Plugin For Windows Performance Counter

-Template plugin for extracting metrics from the Windows Performance Counter
+Template plugin for extracting metrics from the Windows Performance Counter.
+This plugin requires powershell v2 or higher.

 ### Prerequisites